finos/symphony-bdk-java/docs/extension.md

 ### Registering Extensions in Spring Boot
-To use your extension in the [BDK Spring Boot Starter](./spring-boot/core-starter.md), you simply need to register your extension as a bean added to the application context:
+To use your extension in the [BDK Spring Boot Starter](./spring-boot/core-starter.md), you simply need to register your extension as a bean added to the application context.
+Note that your extension class must implement `BdkExtension` in order to automatically be registered:
 ```java
 @Configuration
 public class MyBdkExtensionConfig {